macwille/python-chat-app/README.md

 If the command `pip install -r requirements.txt` doesn't work correctly you will need to to manually download required modules using `pip install module-name`.

 You can check all used modules from the `requirements.txt` file.

+### Enviroment

+To run the program localy you must create a `.env` file inside your project folder.
+The file will need to have the following information

+* `DATABASE_URL=postgresql://'user':'password'localhost:'PORT'/'database-name'`

+* `SECRET_KEY='generated_password'` - this information needs to be limited to local machine.

 ### Linux & macOS